yeysus/14a/README.md

 1. Modify the last lines of the file Clojure_oraclenosql.clj to reflect the environment.
 2. Modify the script clj to reflect the classpath.
 3. Navigate to the folder containing both scripts, "clj" and "Clojure_oraclenosql.clj".
 4. Run with "./clj Clojure_oraclenosql.clj".
-It connects to the store, writes one value, reads it, and deletes the written value.
+It connects to the store, writes one value, reads it, deletes the written value, and counts the number of records in the store.

 ### Usage (Groovy)
 1. Modify the top lines of the script with the store name, host, port, encoding.